anubhav-cs/Numerical-Methods/README.md

 # NUMERICAL METHODS : Solving Ordinary and Partial Differential Equations#

-This repository contains solution to partial differential equations, corresponding to he following two problems in the domain of mechanics.
+This repository contains solution to partial differential equations, corresponding to the following two problems in the domain of mechanics.

 # 1. Modeling of shallow-water flow, using shallow-water equations. #